-- 1 8.
-The RWPs and other administrative controls will provide protective measures to help 2 ensure that new hazardous constituents will not be added during decontamination 3 activities. - 4 D-4e(4) Other Occurrences - 5 Natural Phenomena - In the event of a natural phenomenon (e.g., earthquake, flood, lightning strike, tornado) that - 7 involves hazardous waste or has threatened to cause a release of hazardous waste or - 8 hazardous waste constituents, emergency response actions may include, but are not limited to, - 9 the following:

-- 1. The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Containers which have not been disposed will be inspected for signs of leakage or damage, and containment systems will be inspected for deterioration. - 4.
+- In the event of a natural phenomenon (e.g., earthquake, flood, lightning strike, tornado) that - involves hazardous waste or has threatened to cause a release of hazardous waste or - 20 hazardous waste constituents, emergency response actions may include, but are not limited to, - 21 the following: - The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
+The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 28 3.
+Containers which have not been disposed will be inspected for signs of leakage or damage, and containment systems will be inspected for deterioration. - 4.
 Affected equipment or areas associated with hazardous waste management activities will be inspected, and the operability of monitoring systems will be ensured. - 5.
 Affected electrical equipment and lines will be inspected for damage. - 6.
 Affected buildings and fencing directly related to hazardous waste management activities will be inspected for damage. - 7.
-A general survey of the site will be conducted to check for signs of physical damage. - 8.
-The RCRA Emergency Coordinator will ensure that measures are taken to shut down operational units (e.g., process equipment and ventilation equipment) that have been affected by the natural phenomenon.
+A general survey of the site will be conducted to check for signs of physical damage.

+8. The RCRA Emergency Coordinator will ensure that measures are taken to shut down operational units (e.g., process equipment and ventilation equipment) that have been affected by the natural phenomenon.